Introductory thoughts / Objective / Rationale | Deliverables | DS Learning Circles | Script & Storyboard | Assessment | Resources | Readings

 Further, I invite you to produce the digital story with available technology such as smart phones and WeVideo online editing software (to be introduced in class).
 Earbuds or headphones will prove useful.

-- For Spring 2019, this can be a small group project.
+This can be an individual or small group project.

 You must be logged in to post a comment.